 International students are not eligible for loans or grants from the U.S. government, but may be eligible for private or Missouri Valley College-specific grants, scholarships, and other funding opportunities..
 International students with need may be eligible for the following types of financial support at Missouri Valley College:

 •On-campus jobs •Loans from outsideMissouri Valley College •Athletic Awards •Missouri Valley College-specific scholarships •International Students Tuition Waivers

 International students without financial need may be eligible for merit-based institutional scholarships and athletic awards.

-Room and board at Missouri Valley College is $9,800 a year.
-This includes the cost of living in dorms or other campus housing, plus a meal plan that allows you to eat in the school dining facilities.
-Students who live off campus but still want to use the dining facility can pay for a meal plan.
-The cost of board-only is $5,000.
+Room and board at Missouri Valley College is $10,300 a year.
+This number includes the cost of living in dorms or other on-campus housing, plus a meal plan that allows you to eat in the school dining halls.
+Students who live off campus but would like to be able to eat in the campus dining can opt-in for a meal plan.
+The cost of board-only is $4,210.